Soft charges from the geometry of field space: Asymptotic infinity

-\ee Thus, using the fact that physical symmetries $\chi^\#$ are given by transformations which are simultaneously vertical and horizontal, i.e. in the kernel of \eqref{eq_SdWscri}, we immediately find that -- thanks to the degenerate nature of the limit metric $g_{ij}(t)$ and to the layering of $A\in\Phi_{t\to\infty}$ and $\xi\in\Lie(\G)_{t\to\infty}$ -- the leading order $\chi^{(0)}$ does not need to be a reducibility parameter of $A_i^{(0)}$, as was the case for finite-boundaries: it suffices that $\chi^{(0)}$ is covariantly constant in retarded time: \be \D_u^{(0)} \chi^{(0)} = 0 . \ee Since $A_i^{(0)}$ is pure gauge (this is not needed in an Abelian theory), this equation gives us a celestial-sphere-worth of asymptotic symmetries for all configurations in $\Phi_{t\to\infty}$, rather than just a finite number only at the reducible configurations.
-Physically, this is the consequence of points on the celestial sphere being infinitely separated from each other.
-To compute the asymptotic charge of the physical symmetries $\chi^{(0)}$ through the first equality in \eqref{eq_killingcharge}, we must first define $\theta_{\perp}$ on $\Phi_{t\to\infty}$, verify its finiteness and hence evaluate it at $\delta A = \chi^{(0)\#}$.
-Observe that even for $t\to\infty$, $\theta_\perp$ can be written as \be \theta_\perp = \bb G( E, \delta_\perp A) = \bb G(\dot A, \delta_\perp A), \ee if $A_t$ is assumed to admit an expansion in $t^{-1}$.
-This follows from the general equality, $\bb G(E + \D\phi, \delta_\perp A) = \bb G(E,\delta_\perp A)$ for all $\phi$ admitting an expansion in $t^{-1}$, due to the defining relation of $\varpi_\perp$ to $\bb G$.
-To proceed, we expand $\dot A_i = \pp_t A_i + F_{ui}$, obtaining \be
+Using the fact that physical symmetries $\chi^\#$ are given by transformations which are simultaneously vertical and horizontal, i.e. in the kernel of \eqref{eq_SdWscri}, we immediately find that -- thanks to the degenerate nature of the limit metric $g_{ij}(t)$ and to the layering of $A\in\Phi_{t\to\infty}$ and $\xi\in\Lie(\G)_{t\to\infty}$ -- the leading order $\chi^{(0)}$ does {\it not} need to be a reducibility parameter of $A_i^{(0)}$, as was the case for finite-boundaries: it suffices that $\chi^{(0)}$ is covariantly constant in retarded time: \be \D_u^{(0)} \chi^{(0)} = 0 . \ee Since the space-like Laplacian is missing, this equation gives us a celestial-sphere-worth of asymptotic {\it symmetries} for all configurations in $\Phi_{t\to\infty}$ -- as opposed to just a finite number of them existing at reducible configurations within finite regions.
+In particular, $A_A^{(0)}$ and $A_A^{(0)}+ \D_A \chi^{(0)}$ are two (infinitesimally close) backgrounds that are {\it not} gauge-related, but only symmetry-related, and thus -- according to the ``horizontal = physical'' slogan -- should not be identified.
+This is precisely the enlarged asymptotic symmetry group between non-equivalent backgrounds discussed in \cite{KacMoody}.
+In our framework we see that the enlargement is the consequence of both the assumed fall-offs and of points on the celestial sphere being infinitely separated from each other.